This article will explain why the Purpose of any business should never be “to make money”.

 To explain this, let’s say that the purpose of your business is to make money.
 What signal does that send to your staff and your customers?
 Firstly, your staff are likely to be poorly paid and, therefore, dissatisfied with their job.
 This will translate into poor customer service since they will not have any commitment to the business and are, therefore, unlikely to ‘go the extra mile’ to help a dissatisfied customer.

-When you start asking questions like those in the examples above most people will quickly realise that the reason that they are is business is not just to make money and that their business does, in fact, have a more inspiring reason for being in business or if it doesn’t then they realise that it needs one.
+When you start asking questions like those in the examples above most people will quickly realise that the reason that they are in business is not just to make money.
+The dichotomy here is that being Purpose-Driven – embracing the fact the business has an inspiring reason for existing – has many benefits, including improved profitability.